-X. CONDUCT COUNCIL
+IX.
+CONDUCT COUNCIL

-The Conduct Council will consist of students, faculty, and staff selected by the Director of Student Conduct and Conflict Resolution Services and the discretion of the Vice President of campus life.
-The Director of Student Conduct and Conflict Resolution Services or designee is responsible for training and providing administrative support to the Conduct Council.
-Among other duties, members of the Conduct Council will sit on hearing panels designed to resolve allegations referred for a hearing in accordance with Section XVI.
+The Conduct Council will consist of students, faculty, and staff selected by the director of Student Accountability and Restorative Practices and the discretion of the Vice President of Student Affairs.
+The director of Student Accountability and Restorative Practices or designee is responsible for training and providing administrative support to the Conduct Council.
+Among other duties, members of the Conduct Council will sit on hearing or appeal panels designed to resolve allegations referred for a hearing in accordance with Section XV.

-- A. The Director of Student Conduct and Conflict Resolution Services or designee will select a hearing panel from the Conduct Council comprised of three (3) persons: one (1) student and two (2) members of the faculty/staff. - B. Both the findings and the sanctions determined by Conduct Council hearing panels are recommendations to the Dean of Students or designee, who will render a final decision. - C. Members of the Conduct Council who are alleged to have committed any violation of this Code, other university policies, or a criminal offense may be temporarily suspended from their positions by the Director of Student Conduct and Conflict Resolution Services or their designee, while allegations against them are pending.
+- A. The director of Student Accountability and Restorative Practices or designee will select a hearing panel from the Conduct Council comprised of three (3) persons: one (1) student and two (2) members of the faculty/staff. - B. Both the findings and the sanctions determined by Conduct Council hearing panels are recommendations to the Dean of Students or designee, who will render a final decision. - C. Members of the Conduct Council who are alleged to have committed any violation of this Code, other university policies, or a criminal offense may be temporarily suspended from their positions by the director of Student Accountability and Restorative Practices or their designee, while allegations against them are pending or being investigated.
 Members found responsible for any such violation or offense may be disqualified from any further participation in the university conduct system.
-Additional grounds and procedures for removal may be established by the Director of Student Conduct and Conflict Resolution Services.
+Additional grounds and procedures for removal may be established by the director of Student Accountability and Restorative Practices. - D. All members of the Conduct Council are expected to maintain the confidentiality of information learned as a result of their participation in the disciplinary process.
+Confidential information includes but is not limited to student and student organization identities, circumstances or information shared, or details of a specific case.
+Any member who violates this provision and any related University policy will be removed from the Conduct Council and may face disciplinary action under the Student Conduct Code or Staff and Faculty manual.

-XI.
-ADVISORS
+X. ADVISORS

 At their own discretion, respondents may be advised by an American University student, faculty, or staff member.
 The role of the advisor is limited to consultation.
-While advisors may be present at disciplinary proceedings, they may not address hearing bodies, speak in disciplinary proceedings, or question witnesses.
+While advisors may be present at disciplinary proceedings, they may not address hearing panels or conference officers, speak in disciplinary proceedings, or question witnesses.
+Advisors may ask questions related to the procedures of the disciplinary proceeding.
 Advisors may not act on behalf of the respondent, or contact any participant in the conduct process.
 Advisors may not act in a dual role during the disciplinary proceeding (e.g. as both a witness and an advisor).
 Because the purpose of this conduct process is to provide a fair review of alleged violations of this Code, rather than a formal legal proceeding, participation of persons acting as legal counsel is not permitted.

-XII.
+XI.
 STANDARDS OF FAIR PROCESS